Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 Diff = SymbolCount – LastMaskedCount
 ```

-First, we divide a context into two types based on the count of unmasked symbols in the next CM(k-1) that we would have if we fail to encode symbol in the current `MinContext`.
+First, we divide a context into two types based on the count of unmasked symbols in the next CM(k-1) that we would have if we fail to encode a symbol in the current `MinContext`.

 ![](/assets/img/post/etr-enc-6/ctx_example.png)

 Then each group is further divided into two subgroups based on the ratio of (TotalSymbolFreq + EscapeFreq) to the number of symbols in the context.
 Why should `TotalFreq` be 11 times greater than `SymbolCount`?
 That’s how the author decided.
 If you think about it, it’s not that much.
 For example, if we have 10 symbols in the context with ESC it’s ~10 points for each symbol if they had equal frequency value.
-Initially, I thought that by doing this, the author was trying to separate contexts where the statistics do not reflect a clearly pattern.
+Initially, I thought that by doing this, the author was trying to separate contexts where the statistics do not reflect a clearl pattern.
 However, it seems more likely that it is the ratio of average symbol frequency to the number of exits from the context (that indicated by the symbol count) that is being checked.
-This is also what the author writes about in the section on evaluating the exit probability from such contexts (what I get from another run through paper).
-And finally, there is the ration of the number of masked symbols to the unmasked symbols.
+This is also what the author writes about in the section on evaluating the exit probability from such contexts (what I get from another run through the paper).
+And finally, there is the ratio of the number of masked symbols to the unmasked symbols.

 We only add SEE usage to the body of the function: